Giants vs. Rockies Player Props Betting Odds

-Player prop bet options for LaMonte Wade Jr, Charlie Blackmon and others are listed when the San Francisco Giants visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.
+Player prop bet odds for LaMonte Wade Jr, Charlie Blackmon and others are listed when the San Francisco Giants visit the Colorado Rockies at Coors Field on Thursday at 3:10 PM ET.

 Bet on this matchup or its props with DraftKings!